 How Have Estimates Been Moving Since Then?

-At this time, Tenet has a subpar Growth Score of D, however its Momentum Score is doing a lot better with a B. Charting a somewhat similar path, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.
+At this time, Tenet has a strong Growth Score of A, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
 Notably, Tenet has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.